H4 EAD: What You Need to Know

 H4 status alone does not grant any working privilege.
 A valid Employment Authorization Document (EAD) is mandatory.
 This is different form an H1B, principal beneficiary.
 H1B holders can work with their status alone.
 They need not apply for an Employment Authorization Document.

-Qualified H4s can apply for an EAD by submitting an I-765 application.
+Qualified H4s can apply for an EAD by submitting an I-765 application along with the EAD H4 documents required and paying the applicable fees for H4 EAD.
 Mail this in along with the necessary fees to USCIS.

 Importance of an EAD